Cannabis Concentrates 101: Explore Shatter, Budder and More

 What is Shatter?

 Shatter is one of the most common preparations of BHO.
 Named for its translucent, glass-like appearance, a high-quality shatter will feature an amber coloration and be firm to the touch.
 Whether or not a concentrate takes on the shatter depends on tweaks to the extraction process.
-After processing in a butane extractor, the collected resin is placed onto a baking sheet and “purged” in an oven.
+After processing in a butane extractor, the collected resin is placed onto a baking sheet and “purged” in a vacuum oven at relatively low temperatures.

 This purging process removes excess butane from the mixture.
+Unlike waxes and budders, which are alternate formulations of BHO, shatter undergoes a unique heating process that removes excess fats and unwanted materials and inspires its glass-like consistency.
 Shatter is then left to harden on a flat surface.
 Though, any agitation can alter the physical arrangement of the extracted cannabis molecules.
 If the product is mixed or jostled too much, the shatter begins to create disorganized crystals.
 This molecular disorganization will give the product an opaque, waxy appearance.

 Best Cannabis Shatter